Applying for an academic job

 - apply for opportunities that will add to your academic profile, such as conferences and awards

-Watch our videos on developing your academic CV
+Watch our videos and take a look at our example academic CV

 Your covering letter (or supporting statement) should highlight key themes from your CV but not simply repeat them in narrative form.